Fundamental Theories of Learning

 Cognitive architecture is a theory of learning which attempts to explain how the human mind acquires and processes information.
 This involves analyzing the different types of mental activity that underlie learning and decision-making, as well as exploring their implications for the design of educational materials and systems.

-It's based on the idea that cognitive processes can be broken down into small, manageable steps or ‘chunks’ which are repeated to eventually build up more complex behaviours.
-Within cognitive architecture, attention is paid to how people take in new information, store it, use existing knowledge to build up new skills, and react to stimuli in their environment—all of which contribute to successful learning outcomes.
+It's based on the idea that cognitive processes can be broken down into small, manageable steps or 'chunks' which are repeated to eventually build up more complex behaviours.
+Within cognitive architecture, attention is paid to how people take in new information, store it, use existing knowledge to build up new skills, and react to stimuli in their environment, all of which contribute to successful learning outcomes.
+Understanding working memory capacity is central to applying cognitive architecture principles in the classroom.

 What is Educational Technology?

-Educational technology enables educators to provide a more inclusive and engaging learning experience for their students by helping them access new educational opportunities or materials.
-By using educational technology, teachers can also assess student understanding more effectively in order to tailor lesson plans for individuals or groups.
+digital learning tools enables educators to provide a more inclusive and engaging learning experience for their students by helping them access new educational opportunities or materials.
+By using technology in education, teachers can also assess student understanding more effectively in order to tailor lesson plans for individuals or groups.

-The use of educational technology has been shown to increase learner engagement and improve academic performance across different subject areas.
+The use of learning technology has been shown to increase learner engagement and improve academic performance across different subject areas.

 What is Educational Psychology?